glouppe/info8006-introduction-to-ai/lecture4.md

     - *Glitter* if gold is in the same square;
         - Gold is picked up by reflex, and cannot be dropped.
     - You *bump* if you walk into a wall.
-    - The agent program with receives the percept $[Stench, Breeze, Glitter, Bump]$.
+    - The agent program receives the percept $[Stench, Breeze, Glitter, Bump]$.

 ---